Nehlr1/Resume-Categorization-with-Classification/README.md

 3. artifacts/: Directory containing any necessary artifacts or saved models.

-4. categorized_resumes.csv: The CSV should have two columns: filename and category
+4. categorized_resumes.csv: The CSV have two columns named filename and category

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Let's make this project better together!